-- Appendix A: Justification for use of Omnibus Provisions - Appendix B: EPA Endangered Species Act Determination - Appendix C: EPA National Historic Preservation Act Determination - Appendix D: EPA Region 9 Environmental Justice and Permitting Implementation
+- Appendix A: Justification for use of Omnibus Provisions - Appendix B: EPA Endangered Species Act Determination - Appendix C: EPA National Historic Preservation Act Determination - Appendix D: EPA Region 9 Environmental Justice and Permitting Implementation Plan

-Public Participation for Proposed Approval
+3. Public Participation for Approval

-EPA is requesting public comment on its proposed TSCA Approval for the Veolia Facility in Phoenix, Arizona.
-Consistent with the NHPA, EPA is also requesting public comment on its determination that historic properties will not be affected from the renewal and modification of the Approval for Veolia to store PCBs.
+EPA requested public comment on its proposed decision for the Veolia Facility in Phoenix, Arizona.
+Consistent with the NHPA, EPA also requested public comment on its determination that historic properties will not be affected from the renewal and modification of the Approval for Veolia to store PCBs.

-EPA has issued a public notice and fact sheet announcing a 45-day comment period.
-The public notice is published in two local newspapers; Prensa Hispana on June 11 and the Phoenix Arizona Republic on June 13, 17 and 19.
-The public comment period begins on June 15, 2015 and ends on July 29, 2015.
+EPA issued a public notice and fact sheet announcing a 45-day comment period.
+The public notice was published in two local newspapers; Prensa Hispana on June 11 and the Phoenix Arizona Republic on June 13, 17 and 19.
+The public comment period began on June 15, 2015 and ended on July 29, 2015.

-Comments may be submitted to EPA during the public comment period in writing via mail, email, fax, and/or in person at a public meeting and hearing on the proposed Approval.
-The public meeting and hearing will be held on July 15, 2015 from 6:00 pm to 8:00 pm at the Desert West Community Center, located at 6501 West Virginia Street, Phoenix, Arizona 85035.
+Comments were submitted to EPA during the 45-day public comment period over the phone and in writing via email.
+The public meeting and hearing was held on July 15, 2015 from 6:00 pm to 8:00 pm at the Desert West Community Center, located at 6501 West Virginia Street, Phoenix, Arizona 85035.
+No comments were submitted during the public meeting and hearing.

-Written comments should be faxed, emailed or postmarked on or before July 29, 2015 and sent to:
+Comments over the phone and written comments were received on or before July 29, 2015 and were sent to the EPA project manager below:

-Cynthia Ruelas, Project Manager (LND-4-2) Phone number: 415-972-3329 US Environmental Protection Agency Fax number: 75 Hawthorne Street Email: ruelas.cynthia@epa.gov San Francisco, CA 94105
+Cynthia Ruelas, Project Manager (LND-4-2) Phone number: 415-972-3329 US Environmental Protection Agency Fax number: 415-947-3528 75 Hawthorne Street Email: ruelas.cynthia@epa.gov San Francisco, CA 94105

-The public may review the Administrative Record (AR) which contains the documents and information that EPA considered in proposing to renew and modify the Veolia Approval.
+The public was also able to review the Administrative Record (AR) which contains the documents and information that EPA considered in proposing to renew and modify the Veolia Approval.
 The AR is physically located at the EPA Region 9 Office, 75 Hawthorne Street, San Francisco, CA 94105.

-A local information repository containing the most pertinent documents and an index of the AR are located at the Phoenix Public Library, Desert Sage Branch, 7602 West Encanto Boulevard, Phoenix, Arizona 85035.
-If a document listed in the index of the AR cannot be found at the Phoenix Public Library, Desert Sage Branch, community members may call Cynthia Ruelas at (415) 972-3329 and a copy will immediately be made available.
+A local information repository containing the most pertinent documents and an index of the AR was located at the Phoenix Public Library, Desert Sage Branch, 7602 West Encanto Boulevard, Phoenix, Arizona 85035, during the 45-day public comment period.
+If a document listed in the index of the AR was not able to be found at the Phoenix Public Library, Desert Sage Branch, community members were informed that they could call EPA project manager Cynthia Ruelas at (415) 972-3329, and a copy would immediately be made available.